Xceptance/posters-demo-store/README.md

 # Posters Demo Store

-Posters Demo Store, or just Posters, is a simple e-commerce application for demoing load testing as well as test automation.
+*Posters Demo Store*, or just *Posters*, is a simple e-commerce application for demoing load testing as well as test automation.

 ## Features